 Accreditation by the Chartered Institution of Building Services Engineers (CIBSE) as suitable further learning to meet the academic requirement for CEng registration.

-Students can select from a wide range of subjects, each of which normally requires attendance of 39 hours over a 13-week semester.
+Students can select from a wide range of subjects, each of which normally requires 39 hours of attendance over a 13-week semester.

 For the MSc with Dissertation

-Students must complete 7 taught subjects, including 3 specified Compulsory Core Subjects, plus at least 3 other Core Subjects, including at least one of the two subjects, Accident Prevention, Hazard Assessment & Control (BSE558) and Safety Management Systems & Safety Auditing (BSE559), and a Dissertation that is relevant to their area of specialisation.
+Students must complete 7 taught subjects, including 3 specified Compulsory Core Subjects, and at least 3 other Core Subjects, including at least one of the two subjects, Accident Prevention, Hazard Assessment and Control (BSE558) and Safety Management Systems and Safety Auditing (BSE559), plus a Dissertation that is relevant to their area of specialisation.

 For the MSc without Dissertation

-Students must complete 10 taught subjects, including 3 specified Compulsory Core Subjects, plus at least 4 other Core Subjects, including at least one of the two subjects, Accident Prevention, Hazard Assessment & Control (BSE558) and Safety Management Systems & Safety Auditing (BSE559).
+Students must complete 10 taught subjects, including 3 specified Compulsory Core Subjects, and at least 4 other Core Subjects, including at least one of the two subjects, Accident Prevention, Hazard Assessment and Control (BSE558) and Safety Management Systems and Safety Auditing (BSE559).

 Core Areas of Study

 This is a brief summary of the core areas of study.
 Students will be provided with detailed information on the subjects available for selection upon registration.